PeekMed

 In 2023, these applicants will be able for the first time to express their specific preferences for up to 30 programs at the moment of the application to help manage demand versus supply of spots.

-Why there is so much interest in orthopedic surgery residency?
+Why is there so much interest in orthopedic surgery residency?

 According to Medscape Orthopedist Compensation Report 2022, one of the most rewarding parts of orthopedics is personal fulfillment.
 Whether in the form of a relationship with the patients or by personally enjoying the immediate problem resolution.
 As pathologies are physical and create great constraints on the quality of patients' lives, there is instant gratification in ‘repairing’ someone instead of dealing with chronic problems.